Breda: Residence city

 The Surrender of Breda, by Diego Velázquez.

 The acquisition of the city by the House of Orange-Nassau marked its emergence as a residentiestad (residence city).
 The presence of the Orange-Nassau family attracted other nobles, who built palatial residences in the old quarters of the city.
 The most impressive one, built by the Italian architect Thomas Vincidor de Bologna for the first Dutch prince, was the first renaissance-style palace built north of the Alps.
 In the 15th century the city's physical, economic and strategic importance expanded rapidly.
 A great church was built in Brabantine Gothic style with an elegant 97 m tower, called Grote Kerk (main church) or also Onze Lieve Vrouwe Kerk (Church of Our Lady).
 In 1534 Henry III of Nassau-Breda rebuilt the modest medieval fortifications in impressive style.

 In 1534, a fire destroyed over nine tenths of the city, close to 1300 houses, churches, and chapels, and the town hall.
 Only 150 houses and the main church remained.
 In July 1581, during the Eighty Years' War, Breda was captured in a surprise attack and siege by Spanish troops then under the command of Claudius van Barlaymont, whose sobriquet was Haultpenne.
 Although the city had surrendered upon the condition that it would not be plundered, the troops vented their fury upon the inhabitants.
 In the resulting mayhem, known as Haultpenne's Fury, over 500 citizens were killed.
 In March 1590, Breda fell back into the hands of the Dutch and Maurice of Nassau, when a 68 men hand-picked force, concealed under the turf of a peat-boat, had contrived to enter the city in a daring plan devised by Adriaen van Bergen, known as the ruse with the Peat Ship of Breda.
 Around 1610 the construction of the Spanish Gate or "Spanjaardsgat" was started as a remembrance to that successful action.

 After a ten-month siege in 1624–25, the city again surrendered to the Spaniards, now led by Spinola; the event was immortalized by Diego Velázquez.
 In the Siege of Breda of 1637 the city was recaptured by Frederick Henry, Prince of Orange, after a four-month siege, and in 1648 it was finally ceded to the Dutch Republic by the Treaty of Münster.

 In 1646, Frederick Henry founded the Orange College of Breda, modelled on Saumur, Geneva, and Oxford, intending it to train young men of good family for the army and the civil service.

 Stuart exiles

-The exiled Stuart Charles II of England resided in Breda for a little over a month of his time in exile during the Cromwellian Commonwealth and Protectorate, thanks to the proximity of Charles's sister Mary, Princess Royal and Princess of Orange, the widow of Prince William II of Orange (died 1702).
+The exiled Stuart Charles II of England resided in Breda for a little over a month of his time in exile during the Cromwellian Commonwealth and Protectorate, thanks to the proximity of Charles's sister Mary, Princess Royal and Princess of Orange, the widow of Prince William II of Orange.

 Based mostly on suggestions by the Parliamentarian General George Monck, Charles II's Declaration of Breda (1660) announced his conditions for accepting the crown of England, which he was to regain a few months later in the year.